martin-holland/ps_phz_dashboard/README.md

 - reset button undo the filtering and gives back original 12 months rolling data.

 ## 6. Problems

+During testing we had problems in different browsers font ,it looked different in windows machine.

 ### 6.1.
 Environments